JeffCohen/ez/README.md

 # EZ

-**Version 1.5.0.2**
+**Version 1.5.0.3**

 *For educational purposes only.*

-Tested against Rails 5.0.2 and Rails 4.2.6.
+Tested against Rails 5.1.1.

+_NOTE: For Rails < 5.0, use version 1.3_.

 Easy domain modeling in Rails without migrations.

-Applies instant schema changes based on a file named `db/models.yml`.
-Diffs are determined automatically and applied to the database.
-Embraces Rails column naming conventions by providing happy-path default types for most columns.
+* Applies instant schema changes based on a file named `db/models.yml`.
+* Diffs are determined automatically and applied to the database.
+* Embraces Rails' column naming conventions by inferring columns types based on the name.

-Also, enhances the rails console and provides extra ActiveRecord helper methods.
+* Enhances the rails console
+* Provides extra ActiveRecord helper methods.

 ## Usage